 - Sizes & Quantity: Our fishing sinkers have 5 sizes to satisfy your various usages.
 30 pieces bulk pack, weights to choose from 1/16oz, 1/8oz, 3/16oz, 1/4oz, 3/8oz.

-- Bullet Fishing Sinkers superb for working plastic worms, grubs, and even natural baits through weeds.
-Great for Texas Rig fishing and many other weedless applications
+- 【Versatile Rigs】Superb for working plastic worms and baits.
+Great for Texas Rig fishing, Carolina Rig fishing and many other weedless applications

-- Fishing Weights Sinkers are simple to rig and use, and they can be fished as a sliding weight similar to egg or barrel sinkers.
-Also be pegged to one spot on a fishing line with a toothpick, which makes them work much like a jig
+- 【Multi-function】 Worm weights are simple to rig and use.
+Can be fished as a sliding weight similar to egg sinkers.
+Also be pegged to one spot on a fishing line, makes them work like a jig

 - Fishing weights sinkers kit include 10pcs 3/8oz, 10pcs 1/4oz, 10pcs 3/16oz, 15pcs 1/8oz, 15pcs 1/16oz, in total 60pcs